AndreaFitz/safeguarding-hub/README.md

 - Bootstrap for layout and components
 - Font Awesome for icons
 - Co-pilot for images and definitions
-- (List any other libraries, frameworks, or contributors)
+- Squoosh for image compression

 ---

 ## Media

-- All images and icons are either created by the author or sourced from free-to-use resources (specify sources if needed).
+- All images and icons are either created by the author or sourced from free-to-use resources.